instructlab/community/docs/DataSources.md

 data for pre-training, knowledge data, and skills data.

-For new contributions to InstructLab that require data along with the submission, we have thorough guidelines [TODO LINK TO GUIDELINES FOR CONTRIBUTING KNOWLEDGE] on how to provide attribution for these data sources.
+For new contributions to InstructLab that require data along with the submission, we have [thorough guidelines](https://github.com/instruct-lab/taxonomy/blob/main/CONTRIBUTING.md#for-your-attributiontxt-file) on how to provide attribution for these data sources.

 For data used to create the artifacts of the InsructLab project prior to its being open sourced,